List of Veronica Mars characters: Butters Clemmons<span id='Vincent "Butters" Clemmons></span>

 Adam Hendershott portrays Vincent "Butters" Clemmons, a student at Neptune High and Van Clemmons' son.
-When he was a freshman, Vincent was pantsed by a bully and named "Butters."
+When he was a freshman, Vincent was pantsed by a bully and named "Butters".
 Vincent vowed revenge, and that following fall, the jock who had humiliated him and those who did nothing to save him, found themselves having failed mandatory drug tests, essentially barring them from playing sports in their final year of high school.
 Veronica believed Butters to be behind the crime; however, she discovered the real culprits were a conclave of parents who rigged the drug tests so that their children could gain the spots opened up in the wake of the mass suspension of athletes.
 Later, when Butters' only friend Marcos Oliveres was killed in the bus crash, and his parents sued the school, Veronica thought Butters was targeting the family, leaving them reminders of their son to torment the parents.
 She discovers that Butters and Marcos secretly ran the local pirate radio station, "Ahoy, Mateys!", which was infamous for its vicious slandering of the popular cliques at school.
 Butters tells Veronica that he had little contact with Marcos since the summer when he returned from summer camp and quit the radio show without telling Butters why.
-Veronica later found out summer camp was an anti–gay camp he was sent to and that the real culprit was Marcos' friend Ryan, who had a crush on Marcos and who sought to make the Oliveres suffer the same way they made their son suffer in regards to his potential homosexuality.
+Veronica later found out summer camp was an anti-gay camp he was sent to and that the real culprit was Marcos' friend Ryan, who had a crush on Marcos and who sought to make the Oliveres suffer the same way they made their son suffer in regards to his potential homosexuality.
 Butters develops a crush on Mac, much to her disgust, and she is forced to attend Logan's "anti-prom" with him.

 Lucky

-James Jordan portrays Tommy "Lucky" Dohanic, the deceased former janitor at Neptune High.
+James Jordan portrays Tommy "Lucky" Dohanic, a janitor at Neptune High, in season two.
 He previously acted as a batboy for Woody Goodman's baseball team, the Sharks.
 He later stalked Woody's daughter Gia and was later arrested when he attempted to attack her.
 However, the Mannings bailed Lucky out of jail, and he returned to the school the following day with a toy pistol, searching for Gia.
 After firing several (blank) bullets, including one at Wallace, he was shot and killed by school security.

 Corny

-Jonathan Chesner portrays Douglas "Corny," a Stoner and occasional ally of Veronica's.
+Jonathan Chesner portrays Douglas "Corny", a stoner and occasional ally of Veronica's.
 Corny is in the same graduation class as Veronica.
-Corny makes the bong that Veronica plants in Logan's locker in "Pilot."
+Corny makes the bong that Veronica plants in Logan's locker in "Pilot".
 Resident stoner of Neptune High.
 Works at Cho's Pizza as a deliveryman.
 When he is mugged and tasered in "Versatile Toppings" he helps Veronica find the culprit.
 He appears to have somewhat of a crush on Veronica, as seen in "Blast from the Past" when he nominates her for Neptune High's Homecoming Queen.
 He was the DJ in between the Faders's sets at the Homecoming dance senior year.
-He's very proud of his brownie recipe claiming that "it's all in the butter."
+He is very proud of his brownie recipe, claiming that "it's all in the butter".
 He appears to go to Logan's Alterna-Prom alone.